psohm/doctrine-issue3828/README.md

 1. composer update

-2. init .env file with your mysql database
+2. init .env file with a empty mysql database (should work with any database)

 3. php bin/console doctrine:migration:diff